CatoHeresy/BEXT_Arano_Worlds_Fix/README.md

-# BEXT Arano Restoration Fix
+# BEXT Arano Worlds Fix

 In Career mode after the Story, the Arano Restoration is far too passive and isolated.
 They never spawn missions outside their territory, no other factions can ever target them, not even Pirates.
 Your reputation will forever be +100 with them.